Pia Sundhage

-Pia Mariane Sundhage ([ˈpîːa ˈsɵ̂nːdˌhɑːɡɛ], born 13 February 1960) is a Swedish football manager and former professional player.
-She is the head coach of the Brazil women's national team.
-As a player, Sundhage played most of her career as a forward and retired as the top scorer for the Sweden national team, but she also had stints playing as a midfielder and a sweeper.
+Pia Mariane Sundhage ([ˈpîːa ˈsɵ̂nːdˌhɑːɡɛ], born 13 February 1960) is a Swedish football manager and former player who was the manager of the Switzerland women's national team from 2024 to 2025.
+As a player, Sundhage played most of her career as a forward and retired as the top scorer for the Sweden national team.

 Sundhage was the head coach of the United States women's national team from 2008 to 2012 and led the team to two Olympic gold medals and a silver medal at the World Cup.
 Her success led to her winning the 2012 FIFA World Coach of the Year.
 Sundhage later became the head coach of her native Sweden women's national football team from 2012 to 2017, winning an Olympic silver medal in 2016.
+She coached the team of Brazil from 2019 to 2023.

 Club career

 Sundhage started with IFK Ulricehamn as a youth player and eventually moved to Falköpings KIK in 1978.
 She then joined Jitex BK from 1979 to 1981.
 Sundhage played 1982 to 1983 with Östers IF, scoring 30 times in her first season with the club and chipping in 35 more in her second season.
-1984 saw a move back to Jitex BK, while 1985 saw Sundhage split time between Stattena IF, S.S.
-Lazio (where she scored 17 times), and Jitex BK.
-She played the 1986 season with Hammarby IF DFF, before she moved back to Jitex BK from 1979 through 1989.
+1984 saw a move back to Jitex BK, while 1985 saw Sundhage split time between Stattena IF, Lazio (where she scored 17 times), and Jitex BK.
+She played the 1986 season with Hammarby IF, before she moved back to Jitex BK from 1979 through 1989.
 Sundhage finished her career with Hammarby IF DFF, playing from 1990 until she retired in 1996.

 She won four Damallsvenskan championships, all with Jitex BK, as well as two additional Svenska Cupen with the club.
 She also won two Svenska Cupen with Hammarby IF DFF.

 International career

 Sundhage made her first appearance for the Sweden national team as a 15-year-old in 1975, eventually amassing 146 caps and scoring 71 goals for her country.
-Her 71 goals gave her joint-lead with Lena Videkull for the most in the Swedish national team history, a record which has since been surpassed by both Hanna Ljungberg and Lotta Schelin.
+Her 71 goals gave her joint-lead with Lena Videkull for the most in the Sweden national team history, a record which has since been surpassed by both Hanna Ljungberg and Lotta Schelin.

 She participated for Sweden in the 1991 (a third-place finish) and 1995 editions of the FIFA Women's World Cup and the 1996 Summer Olympics.
 She won, and was the top scorer, in the 1984 UEFA Women's Championship.
 Her image appeared on a Swedish postage stamp in 1988.
 In 1989 Sundhage scored the first goal in a women's match at Wembley Stadium, as Sweden beat England 2–0 in a curtain–raiser for the Rous Cup.

 In 2000, Sundhage finished sixth in the voting for FIFA Women's Player of the Century.